Into the Dungeon

 A sharp right gave him another precious second as the creature, as big as it was, didn’t correct its path as quickly as its much smaller prey.
 Claws screeched along stone, throwing up brilliant, illuminating sparks as the monster skidded around the corner, slammed into the adjacent wall and tore after Rin.

-For one terrifying moment, six pairs of red eyes gleams in the darkness, weaving about a larger set of golden eyes.
+For one terrifying moment, six pairs of red eyes gleamed in the darkness, weaving about a larger set of golden eyes.
 Long white fangs flashed from half a dozen snake heads in the fading flare.
 Corded muscles rippled under golden fur blotched with charcoal spots as the whole of the apex predator bristled in pure feline fury.

 A door!
 Finally!